 The Forest Development Units (FDU), identified within the FSP, are described in the FRPA simply as (a) where forest development may occur during the term of the plan, and (b) within which, during the term of the plan, timber to be harvested or roads to be constructed are entirely located.
 A FDU is the broad geographic location to which a common set of objectives, results, strategies and/or measures are applicable.
 The FSP Maps and the Overview Map outline and detail the location of the FDU's relevant to the Plan Holders' FSP.
-The Forest Development Units include the following: the Anderson Forest Development Unit, the Big Silver Forest Development Unit, the Chehalis Forest Development Unit, the Chilliwack Forest Development Unit, the Coquihalla Forest Development Unit, the East Harrison Forest Development Unit, the Manning Forest Development Unit, the Silverhope Forest Development Unit, the Spuzzum Forest Development Unit, the Silverhope Forest Develop
+The Forest Development Units include the following: the Anderson Forest Development Unit, the Big Silver Forest Development Unit, the Chehalis Forest Development Unit, the Chilliwack Forest Development Unit, the Coquihalla Forest Development Unit, the East Harrison Forest Development Unit, the Hatzic Forest Development Unit, the Fraser Valley South Forest Development Unit, the Manning Forest Development Unit, the Silverhope Forest Development Unit, the Spuzzum Forest Development Unit, the Stave Forest Development Unit, the Tretheway Forest Development Unit, the West Harrison Forest Development Unit and the Yale Forest Development Unit.